zarinplus/docs/README.md

 #### Good Response

-Well now, The user get the point(s) immediately from you.
+Well now, The user get the points immediately from you.
 If you send correct request then the response should be same thing like that.

 	{